 Another place not featured in this article that is famous for a first homage in Saitama is Kanasana Shrine in Kamikawa, known as Daruma City.
 The Saitama Prefecture Trade and Tourism website have a feature on visiting Kanasana Shrine for New Years (click here).

 Wherever you do go for your first homage I hope that the New Year brings you health, hope and happiness.
+Moreover, I hope and pray that 2021 is COVID-19 free for us all.
 Happy New Year!